manb-msft/DevOps-Samples/Azure DevOps/QueryTFS/README.md

 ##### How-To:

-* Update the work-item query you want to run across all projects in the code, restore nuget packages, build and run!
+* Update the work-item query you want to run across all projects in the code, restore nuget packages, build and run in "Release" mode!

 ##### Note: